 Filling in the application

-You are required to provide as much details as possible in your application form.
+You are required to provide as many details as possible in your application form.
 You might also be asked to provide some extra evidence for supporting the application like a medical note for any health condition you might have.

 Council uses this information to decide whether you are eligible to join the waiting list.
 When your application gets accepted they will use the information provided on the form to see if you will get priority and what size home you will get.